 I drove down to cap just over 4 weeks ago.
 It’s was 765 miles according to my cars mileage meter from my home in North London to the resort.
 I know it’s just under a 100 miles from my home to Dover so it’s about 660 miles once you get to Calais.
-I always stick with the auto route, I find it quicker and you are less likely to get lost.
-I always drive down through Paris onto Orleans, Bourges, Cleremont Ferrand, cross the Millau viaduct and to the village.
-I recall it was about 20 Euro to Paris, 39 euro to Cleremont and 11 euro for the Millau viaduct.
+I always stick with the autoroute, I find it quicker and you are less likely to get lost.
+I always drive down through Paris onto Orleans, Bourges, Clermont Ferrand, cross the Millau viaduct and to the village.
+I recall it was about 20 Euro to Paris, 39 euro to Clermont and 11 euro for the Millau viaduct.
 The rest is free.

 Time wise I always like to get an early ferry from Dover so I am in France early.
-This year I got to Calais about 9 30 am.
-The other side of Paris just before lunch time.
-Cleremont around 8 pm.
+This year I got to Calais at about 9 30 am.
+The other side of Paris just before lunchtime.
+Clermont around 8 pm.
 Then I usually carry on a bit further and then stop somewhere before Millau for a few hours sleep.
-It’s nice seeing the sun rise over the Millau crossing.
+It’s nice seeing the sunrise over the Millau crossing.
 Then I drive to the resort around 930am.

 There are two issues with a car: